TienNguyenAu/IFN666/README.md

 This portfolio website is made

-With the help templte on this video https://youtu.be/4ag1LsgIUc0?si=OrGc2Ni-lQsUN1Ou Github API to get the repositories information.
+With the help templte on this video https://youtu.be/4ag1LsgIUc0?si=OrGc2Ni-lQsUN1Ou </br>
+Github API to get the repositories information.</br>
-EmailJS to give email from the form contact me. (added license) MUI for the forms and button.(added license)
+EmailJS to give email from the form contact me. (added license.)</br>
+MUI for the forms and button.(added license.)</br>

 ### Features

-Download resume;
+Download resume;</br>
-import repos form Git Hub;
+Import repos form Git Hub;</br>
-able to send message through email with EmailJS
+Able to send message through email with EmailJS</br>

 ### Dependencies